 Dismaterials and Regenerative Medicine, Biomechanics, Biomedical Devices, Biomedical Imaging, Cell and Tissue Engineering,

-CELLULAR AND MOLECULAR BIOLOGY (Code: CB)
+CELLULAR AND MOLECULAR BIOLOGY (Code: CELL)

 This is an interdisciplinary field that studies the structure, function, intracellular pathways, and formation of cells.
 Studies involve understanding life and cellular processes specifically at the molecular level.